pmlbrito/cookiecutter-ios-template/README.md

    - [SwiftyUserDefaults][radex] - "Modern Swift API for NSUserDefaults"
    - [Anchorage][anchorage] - "A lightweight collection of intuitive operators and utilities that simplify iOS layout code."
    - [Swiftilities][swiftilities] - Keyboard avoidance guides, lifecycle event code injection, about view, accessibility helpers, color helpers, device size detection, hairline views, logging
+   - [KeychainAccess][keychainaccess] - Wrapper for keychain APIs.
+Used by the Oath implementation to protect credentials
    - [OHHTTPStubs][ohhttpstubs] - Stub API requests with edge case datasets for unit tests or to fake an endpoint while it is in development.

 [pods]: PRODUCTNAME/app/Podfile